benjamin-hodgson/benjamin-hodgson.github.io/drafts/2019-12-02-parsing-prolog-with-pidgin.md

     * You could try making `cons` an illegal name (adjust the parser to reject predicates named `cons`)
     * You could try adding list support to the `Term` AST.

-Next time we'll talk about _unification_, the core of Prolog's programming model.
+Next time we'll talk about _unification_, the core of Prolog's bi-directional programming model.
 We'll be using Sawmill to implement unification _generically_, without making any assumptions about Prolog's syntax.